lukasmiljic/Internship-15-WebStore/README.md

-# Internship-15-WebStore
+# DUMP 15th homework

-DUMP 15th homework
+Web store application made using React and the Fake Store API